 Treatment

-The main treatment for an elevated blood lead level is to remove the person from lead exposure.
+The main treatment for an elevated blood lead level is to remove the person from the lead exposure.
 This allows the body to clear the lead.
-It is unusual for an adult to require chelation treatment with medication for an elevated blood lead level.13
+In rare cases, adults may require a medication to remove lead from the body.
+This process is called chelation therapy.

 -